-- Share resources on family violence through social media and in your community.
+- Share resources on prevention of family violence and domestic violence through social media and in your community.

 - Organize or participate in a Family Violence Prevention Month activity in your area.

-- Encourage your local public library to carry magazines and books about family violence.
+- Encourage your local public library to carry magazines and books about family violence prevention.